ibm-ecosystem-engineering/APICv10/Misc/Exercises/2-Exercise-Configure-Developer-Toolkit.md

 ### Step 4

 Run below commands to set the credentials for the toolkit.

 `apic client-creds:set <path-to-your-downloads>/credentials.json`

+For Windows, apic is the apic.exe present in the extracted zip folder.

+`apic.exe client-creds:set <path-to-your-downloads>/credentials.json`

+Accept the defauls and continue.

 Use the below command to determine the identity provider. 'mgmt_endpoint_url' for your environment will be provided by the instructor.